arkency/posts/posts/2015-02-18-upgrade-capybara-webkit-to-1-dot-4-and-save-your-time.md

 ```

 However mixpanel tracking was added later compared to this code.
-So it was never put on the blacklist because we simply forgot.
+So it was never put on the blacklist because _we simply forgot_.
 What a shame.

 ## capybara 1.4

 But this is where new version of `capybara-webkit` comes into the story.
 It has a
-really nice feature which allows you to disable any external JS by calling
+really nice feature which allows you to **disable any external JS** by calling

 ```
 #!ruby